Rossall School: 1844 to 1914

 Initial problems were not unusual for boarding schools of the time, though Rossall nearly shut down in its infancy because of huge outbreaks of scarlet fever.
-The foundation stone to the school chapel, now the Sumner Library, was laid in 1848 by the first ever Bishop of Manchester, James Prince Lee – the diocese having only been created that same year.
+The foundation stone to the school chapel, now the Sumner Library, was laid in 1848 by the first Bishop of Manchester, James Prince Lee; the diocese having only been created that same year.
 Rossall's swift and successful development can be seen by its inclusion in the book The Great Schools of England (1865).

-The current chapel was constructed in the 1860s and the school underwent further development from the 1880s to 1900 to accommodate more students and to create further facilities such as the gym which still stands.
+The current chapel was constructed in the 1860s and the school underwent further development from the 1880s to 1900 to accommodate more pupils and to create further facilities such as the gym which still stands.
 In 1874 Rossall became the first Church of England school to play a Catholic school in an inter-school sports fixture, at cricket, leading Protestant newspapers to warn against such activities and advise Rossall parents to be wary of encroaching papism (the school in question was Stonyhurst College).

 Two decades later, roughly one hundred O.R.s served in the Boer War, nearly half of them winning distinctions or mentions in despatches.
 Seventeen old boys died in active service, all of whom are now commemorated in the stalls of the school chapel.

 Rossall was widely considered to be in top 30 public schools in the UK by the end of Queen Victoria's reign also earning itself a place in the Public Schools Yearbook and the Public School News section of the Cambridge Review.
 Despite some financial difficulties as a result of fund embezzling by a bursar, by the end of the 1920s Rossall's academic results were amongst the best in the country with record numbers achieving scholarships to Oxbridge and attaining distinctions in the Higher Certificate examinations.